biggsean/ansible-tutorial/README.md

 TAG: ADHOC
 At this point there is a simple Vagrant file and a hosts file.
 The Vagrant box is Centos 7.2.

+TAG: PLAYBOOKS

+We add a group to the inventory file (hosts) and write a simple playbook.
+We also add a template file and an ansible.cfg.

 Try running
 ```bash
 vagrant up